 Hi, I'm Shueh-li (pronounced Shelley) an Aussie-born Singapore recording artist living in the U.S.A.
-I write, record, perform, produce my CDs and shows, create my music videos and artwork, and promote and manage my career.
+I write, record, perform, produce my CDs/shows, create my music videos/artwork, and promote/manage my career.
 Somehow I find time to adjunct lecture, pursue journalistic activities, track theremin for others and more.

 I was in an area of research that melded real-time graphic generation in live performance utilising extended synthesizer techniques, and, I co-ran a midi studio for film & TV projects before I left for Singapore.

 There, I had the privilege of working in the multimedia industry where I headed the development of a line of award-winning music-edutainment CDs and a java based cyber playhouse for research into interactive online gaming.
 They are on permanent display at the National Museum of Play in Rochester NY.
 As head, I was responsible for the publicity, sales and survival of the department (besides hands-on 3D work, music, voice-over and other asset creation).